 Finally, after much coercing and begging and pleading from my parents.
 I got this three years outdated dell laptop.
 I wasn’t complaining though.
 I was very VERY elated that I got one.

-Now that I got one, I was completely clueless what to do with it and in this shit of a college that I am in, there’s no such thing as an Internet connection.
-I just read somewhere that the tribes in Amazon forests are using smartphones and internet.
+Now that I got one, I was completely clueless about what to do with it and in this shit of a college that I am in, there’s no such thing as an Internet connection.
+I just read somewhere that the tribes in Amazon forests are using smartphones and the internet.

 Life is never fair.

 So, I had to figure out a way to circumnavigate that.
 For which I had to write six letters to six different people.
 Giving them my motives and shit to connect with the lone wifi which was supposed to be a “Free wifi” zone.

 Which took me about a month to wait for the right to people at the right time with the right answers.

 That was over and I just got acquainted with this mysterious world of youtube and social media.
 By which time I’d got a phone and a 1 Gig per month data plan.
 Which burned this really big hole in my monthly budget.
 But, was a treasure trove nonetheless.
 And I was caught up in the scroll and like world.
 Occasionally the thought that I should be doing something will peek from the sides.
 Which, somehow gets aligned with the time someone tagged me with some post, washing it all away.